 Accu-Chek SmartGuide sensor

-The sensor has a diameter of 33.3 mm without the adhesive.The part of the sensor that sits below the skin is approximately 6 mm.
+The sensor has a diameter of 1.31 inches (33.3 mm) without the adhesive.The part of the sensor that sits below the skin is approximately 0.24 inches (6 mm).

 Apply the sensor only on the back of your upper arm.
 See the package insert for a picture of the correct insertion site.

-Yes, the sensor is protected against the effects of temporary immersion in water at a depth of 1 meter for up to 60 minutes (IP28).
+Yes, the sensor is protected against the effects of temporary immersion in water at a depth of 1 meter (3.28 feet) for up to 60 minutes (it has a IP28W rating).

 No, the sensor must be removed before entering medical treatment areas with high-powered medical electric equipment, for example magnetic resonance imaging (MRI), computed tomography (CT), X-ray, radiotherapy, or diathermia.